endless-sky/endless-sky-wiki/wiki/MapData.md

 threshold <rating#>
 ```

 The combat rating that the player must have before being capable of demanding tribute from this planet.
+If no threshold is specified, then a default threshold of 4000 will be used.

 ```html
 fleet <name> <count#>